 The Office's values are to be fair, independent and accountable (including being rigorous, responsible and efficient).
 In line with these values, the Ombudsman observes an independent and impartial approach to the conduct of investigations as well as observing procedural fairness at all times.
 Ethics and integrity are contained within the Code of Conduct and Guidelines for Ethical and Accountable Decision Making.
-Staff are required to sign a Conduct Agreement to confirm their understanding of the application of the Code of Conduct in the workplace.
+Staff are required to sign a Conduct Agreement to confirm their understanding of the application of the Code.